puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

 ## Syntax error at '=>'; expected ')'

-This error can occur when you use a manifest like:
+This error results from incorrect syntax in a defined resource type:

     define foo($param => 'value') { ... }